Related: Vietnam Regional Noodle Soups

 Hu Tieu Nam Vang

 Hu Tieu Nam Vang is another popular noodle soup dish in Vietnam, especially in Saigon.
 It starts with a pork-based broth with a hint of toasted dried squid or shrimp.
 A bowl of noodles for a dollar or more, often include rice noodle, slices of all sorts of pig organs, a quail egg, and a shrimp, plus green onions and cilantro on the top.
-As usual, the noodle soup tastes better when combined with green herbs and chili sauce.
+As usual, the noodle soup tastes better when combined with green herbs and chilli sauce.